Past Graduate Student

 Maia (she/her/hers) received her MSc in Marine Biology from the University of Hawaii (2016) and BSc in Environmental Science from UC Berkeley (2014).
-She worked in the the life history and then stock assessment programs at the Pacific Islands Fisheries Science Center (NOAA) before joining the PhD program at SAFS in fall 2018.
-Her work emphasizes the importance of correctly specifying spatial processes in assessment models when performing management strategy evaluation, with a focus on the Pacific sablefish stock.
-This project is a collaboration between the NWFSC, AFSC and the Dept. of Fisheries and Oceans (Canada).
-Maia’s PhD work is supported by a NMFS-Sea Grant Population Dynamics Fellowship.
+She worked in the the Life History and Stock Assessment programs at the Pacific Islands Fisheries Science Center (NOAA) before joining the PhD program at SAFS in fall 2018.
+Her work emphasized the importance of correctly specifying spatial processes in assessment models when performing management strategy evaluation, with a focus on the Pacific sablefish stock.
+This project is an ongoing collaboration between the NWFSC, AFSC and the Dept. of Fisheries and Oceans (Canada).
+Maia’s PhD work was supported by a NMFS-Sea Grant Population Dynamics Fellowship.

 See her Google Scholar for a current publications list.